Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity

 The internet is a vast oasis of knowledge, classes about self-development are only a few clicks away.
 You can find them at a level and price point that suits you, from any part of the world.

-We’ve all heard the saying “you’re never too old to learn something new”.
+We’ve all heard the saying “You’re never too old to learn something new”.

 So, suppose you want to improve your soft skills.
-In that case, you could take a more in-depth, personal approach towards analyzing your own behavior and exploring how to improve the ways you communicate.
+In that case, you could take a more in-depth, personal approach toward analyzing your own behavior and exploring how to improve the ways you communicate.

 Perhaps taking some psychology classes to understand human behavioral patterns and how to better respond to them would benefit you.